-(a) Registration Fee
+a) Registration Fee

-- Upon being offered a place at the service, the family is required to pay \$50 registration fee - This fee is per family only and is only payable once per family

-The registration fee covers the administration costs of setting up enrolments, and is non-refundable

-(b) Child Care Subsidy
+- Upon being offered a place at the service, the family is required to pay \$50 registration fee - This fee is per family only and is only payable once per family - The registration fee covers the administration costs of setting up enrolments, and is non-refundable c) Child Care Subsidy

 - Most Australian families are eligible to receive Child Care Subsidy.
 Families who are eligible for the Federal Government's Child Care Assistance subsidy will only be required to pay the daily gap fee applicable to their financial circumstances.
-To have CCS applied to their account, please follow the directions on page 6. - The service is not responsible for ensuring you receive your CCS.
-Families are required to provide all the necessary documentation as well as to ensure their details are up to date with Centrelink.
-If Centrelink OR Charlie's OOSH do not have the required details, we cannot apply your CCS, and a full fee will be applicable.
+To have CCS applied to their account, families must first register with the Family Assistance Office.
+CCS replaces CCR and CCB. - The service is not responsible for ensuring you receive your CCS if you have not aligned your details with Centrelink.
+Families are required to provide all the necessary documentation as well as ensure their details are up to date with Centrelink.
+If Centrelink OR Charlie's OOSH do not have the required details, we cannot apply your CCS, and a full fee will be applied.
+It is important to know that upon enrolling your child, you are responsible for fees in their entirety.
+If your CCS is not coming through, we are not liable to recover it on your behalf.

-(c) Bookings and cancellations
+d) Bookings and cancellations

 - Each family is expected to make bookings in advance, for the care sessions required.
-Bookings will only be accepted when families have completed the service's Enrolment Form. - Families wishing to cancel their child's place at the service are required to provide two (2) weeks written notice to the Nominated Supervisor, or they are liable to pay the equivalent of two weeks child care fees to the service. - Regular bookings where a child does not attend will be charged the regular fee and your child marked as absent. - Casual bookings cancelled with less than 24hrs notice will be charged.
-Your CCS will still be applied and your child will be recorded as absent. - If an absence is not notified to the service there will be a surcharge.
-This is to ensure the safety of the children who are required to wait while we find all enrolments.
-Charlie's OOSH educators are vigilant in marking the roll and spend a lot of time looking for students who are booked in but not in attendance.
+Bookings will only be accepted when families have completed the service's Enrolment Form in full. - Families wishing to cancel their child's place at the service are required to provide two (2) weeks written notice to the Nominated Supervisor, or they are liable to pay the equivalent of two weeks child care fees to the service. - Regular bookings where a child does not attend will be charged the regular fee and your child marked as absent. - Casual bookings cancelled with less than 24hrs notice will be charged.
+Your CCS will still be applied and your child will be recorded as absent.

-(d) Absences
+e) Absences